 - Social Issues

 - Domestic Violence

-- Family Issues
+- · Family Issues

 - Limited English Proficiency

-- Lack of
+- Lack of Transportation

-Transportation

-Virginia's services to TANF clients have revealed the presence of many different disabilities in this population, with many determined most significant based on the Department of Rehabilitative Services' (DRS) evaluations.
+Virginia's services to TANF clients have revealed the presence of many different disabilities in this population, with many determined most significant based on the Department for Aging and Rehabilitative Services' (DARS) evaluations.
 Disabilities have included: learning disabilities, other cognitive impairments, mental health issues, substance abuse issues, orthopedic problems, health issues, and other impairments.
 Cognitive impairments and mental health issues have been identified most frequently.

 Research has shown the correlation between education and earnings.
-Some TANF clients have a General Education Development (GED) certificate and have moved readily into the workforce.
+Some TANF clients have a General Educational Development (GED) certificate and have moved readily into the workforce.
 However, others lack a GED and some have very limited skills in math, reading and writing.
 Some communities have many who have limited or no English proficiency.